Recipes

 1. Fresh first, dry second

 Plan your menu so as to eat fresh foods at the start of your camping trip and non-perishable items towards the end.
-That’s why we suggest, for example, eating pasta with cheese and fine herbs on the first night and then enjoying this dried mushroom risotto, which contains fewer fresh ingredients, for your last lunch.
-Same goes with blueberry pancakes, which should be enjoyed on your first morning, and then leave the oatmeal with dried fruit for your last breakfast.
+That’s why we suggest, for example, eating pasta with cheese and fine herbs on the first night and then enjoying this ramen soup, which contains fewer fresh ingredients, for your last lunch.
+Same goes with these banana pancakes, which should be enjoyed on your first morning, and then leave the oatmeal with dried fruit for your last breakfast.

 2. Cook in advance